Civil and Environmental Engineering (CEE)

 CEE 849 - Pavement Design Analysis

 Introduction to flexible and rigid pavement design and analysis for highways and airports.
 Examines design inputs, materials, analysis methods, design tools, and maintenance treatments.
-Prereq: CEE 635 and CEE 665 or permission.
+Prereq: CEE 635 and CEE 665.

 Introduction to ecohydrological concepts in terrestrial and riverine systems.
 Topics include the historical practices, resources management impacts, hydrologic variability and the relationships among water and ecology, vegetation, biology, geomorphology, and water quality.
 Prereq: CEE 854 or ESCI 805; or permission.

 CEE 851 - Open Channel Flow

 Energy and momentum principles in open channel flow; flow resistance; channel controls and transitions; unsteady flow concepts and dam failure studies.
 Modeling with HEC programs.
 Prereq: CEE 650 or permission.

 Hydrologic cycle, probability theory related to hydrology and the design of water resources structures, water flow, flood discharge prediction, hydrograph development, hydraulic and hydrologic river routing, reservoir routing, theory of storage, reservoir operations, hydropower development, modeling of watershed hydrology with program HEC-1, HEC-HMS, multipurpose projects.